qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 To get started with the Felgo plugins, start Qt Creator from the Felgo SDK and create a new project.
 The project wizard presents you with a step that lets you select which plugins to use.
 Choose the ones that you want to use.
 This will add the relevant code to your project along with the needed build configurations.

-To retrieve a valid Felgo license key for the your application, go to `https://felgo.com/developers/license <https://felgo.com/developers/license>`_ and select the plugins that you intend to use.
+To retrieve a valid Felgo license key for your application, go to `https://felgo.com/developers/license <https://felgo.com/developers/license>`_ and select the plugins that you intend to use.

 .. figure:: images/plugin-activation-license-1.jpg